unit-io/unitdb/memdb/README.md

 ```

 #### Read messages
 Use DB.Get() function to read inserted value.
-It gets most recent entry for the provided key.
+It gets entry from most recent timeID for the provided key.

 ```
 	if val, err := db.Get(1); err == nil {